If a loved one dies and has a revocable living trust in place, generally there is no need for any administration through the Probate Court.

-Many of the same steps are taken in trust administration as in Probate administration.
+Many of the same steps are taken in administration of a trust as in Probate administration.
 However, the steps can be done in the comfort of your attorney’s office and accountant’s office.

-With a well-drafted trust, a trust administration can generally be completed in 3-9 months, depending on complexity and issues that may arise during administration.
-Fees for trust administration are based on a percentage of the size of the estate, and whether or not you are an existing client of the firm.
-As an alternative, trust administration can be charged on an hourly basis, which is often less expensive.
+With a well-drafted trust, administration of a trust can generally be completed in 3-9 months, depending on complexity and issues that may arise during administration.
+Trust administration fees are based on a percentage of the size of the estate, and whether or not you are an existing client of the firm.
+As an alternative, administration of your trust can be charged on an hourly basis, which is often less expensive.